 For background their Ancestry Composition report identifies 31 different world regions, based on a reference population of over 10,000 people.
 Details of their methodology are published here.
 A slightly more simplified explanation off the methodology are here, whilst there is also a FAQ section here.
 One interesting point to note is that 23andMe provide details of the “Precision” and “Recall” for each of their 31 ethnicities.
 As the 23andMe website explains ““Precision” corresponds to the question “When the system predicts that a piece of DNA is from population A, how often is it actually from population A?”
 “Recall” corresponds to the question “Of the pieces of DNA that actually were from population A, how often did the system predict that they were from population A?”
 The “British and Irish” ethnicity from 23andMe has values as follows: Precision 0.90 Recall 0.39.
 This indicates that 23andMe are confident that their “British and Irish” predictions are correct, but they have a relatively low success in identifying all such segments that are British.
 In lay-mans terms don’t expect 23andMe to identify all your Britishness/Irishness.

-In addition to the percentages report I have a new feature that shows a possible timeline for how my ethnicity may have occurred.
+In addition to the percentages report there is a new feature that shows a possible timeline for how my ethnicity may have occurred.
 I must admit I find this feature unrealistic and annoying.
 It simply doesn’t fit in with my known paper-based ancestry.
 I suspect it’s a product that works better in the North American market where such diverse ethnicity mixes are more likely to occur.

 Family Tree DNA